-If you would like to use SSL on your site and submit your feed to iTunes then you have to use an SSL certificate from one of these providers:
+If you would like to use SSL on your site and submit your feed to Apple Podcasts then you have to use an SSL certificate from one of these providers:

 http://192.0.2.16/feed/podcast while the standard domain name feed URL will look like this:

-If your server is having issues that are causing slow loading times for your website and other resources, then there’s a good chance that iTunes’ request to fetch your feed is timing out.
-This means that iTunes cannot read your feed because your server is not sending it quick enough.
+If your server is having issues that are causing slow loading times for your website and other resources, then there’s a good chance that Apple Podcasts’ request to fetch your feed is timing out.
+This means that Apple Podcasts cannot read your feed because your server is not sending it quickly enough.
 If this happens then you will need to fix whatever issue on your server is causing the slow loading times – unless you manage your own server, this means that you will need to contact your host to narrow down and solve the problem.